 Depth keying and seamless mixing of real and virtual content is now possible.
 Fig. 9 shows the different steps of the process.
 The real object can be extracted from the real scene by depth background subtraction using warped ToF depth and background depth.
 A result is shown in Fig. 9 in the center.
-Virtual objects will then be inserted at the correct position and with correct occlusion automatically, since a depth map of real and virtual content is available.
-Finally, even correct light, shading and shadows can be computed if the position and characteristics of the light sources are known [SBK08a].
-A shadow-map [Wil78] is computed by projecting shadows of the virtual objects onto the reconstructed real environment, and a simple color attenuation is used to render shadows from multiple real light source positions in real-time directly on the GPU.
-See Fig. 9 bottom for results.
-Since the ToF camera captures the dynamic object as depth map on the fly, a unified mesh representation of all scene parts - environment, real person, virtual objectscan be constructed, allowing even to cast shadows from the virtual objects onto the real person and vice versa.
+Virtual objects will then automatically be inserted at the correct position and with correct occlusion, since a depth map of real and virtual content is available.
+Finally, even correct light, shading and shadows can be computed if the position and characteristics of the light sources are known [SBK\08a].
+A shadow-map [Wil78] is computed by projecting shadows of the virtual objects onto the reconstructed real environment, and simple color attenuation is used to render shadows from multiple real light source positions in real-time directly on the GPU.
+See Fig. 9, bottom, for results.
+Since the ToF camera captures the dynamic object on the fly as a depth map, a unified mesh representation of all scene parts - environment, real person, virtual objects - can be constructed, even allowing shadows to be cast from the virtual objects onto the real person and vice versa.